serverless/serverless/docs/providers/aws/events/cognito-user-pool.md

 ## Forcing deploying of triggers

 A Cognito User Pool with triggers attached may not be correctly updated by AWS Cloudformation on subsequent deployments.
 To circumvent this issue you can use the `forceDeploy` flag which will try to force Cloudformation to update the triggers no matter what.
-This flag has to be used in conjuction with the `existing: true` flag.
+This flag has to be used in conjunction with the `existing: true` flag.

 ```yml
 functions: